FA25SE050-RogueLearn/RogueLearn.User/developer-checklist.md

 - [ ] Handle nulls, collections, and nested objects explicitly in mappings.
 - [ ] Validate mappings (unit tests or runtime assertions where appropriate).
 - [ ] Keep DTOs and domain models decoupled.
+- [ ] Location & organization:
+  - [ ] Define mappings in `Application/Mappings/MappingProfile.cs` (or feature-specific profiles if they remain small and cohesive).
+- [ ] Non-trivial conversions:
+  - [ ] Prefer `ForMember(...).MapFrom(...)` for computed fields.
+  - [ ] Use `AfterMap` only for pure, side-effect-free transformations (e.g., JSON serialization), as seen in `Achievement` mappings.
+- [ ] Avoid side-effects in mapping:
+  - [ ] Do not call repositories/services in profiles or resolvers; perform enrichment in handlers.
+- [ ] Explicit ignores:
+  - [ ] `ForMember(..., opt => opt.Ignore())` for properties that are set manually in handlers (e.g., `UserRoleDto.RoleName`).
+- [ ] Collections & nulls:
+  - [ ] Ensure element mappings exist for collections and be explicit about null vs empty lists.
+- [ ] Directional mapping:
+  - [ ] Provide reverse maps only when needed; avoid overwriting domain invariants.
+- [ ] IDs & audit fields:
+  - [ ] Do not map `Id`, `CreatedAt`, `UpdatedAt` from request DTOs to domain entities; set them in handlers.
+- [ ] Performance:
+  - [ ] Map only required fields; avoid mapping entire graphs when the response needs a subset.
+- [ ] Documentation:
+  - [ ] Comment any mapping that deviates from straightforward property-to-property mapping to explain intent.

 ## Application Layer: Services & Interfaces